 For those who love curry, it will be worthwhile to venture out of the city center to Sendai Subway Namboku Line’s Nagamachi-Itchome Station (長町一丁目駅).
 The South Indian restaurant is known as a spot loved by Japan’s famous actor, Ōizumi Yō (大泉洋).
 South Indian cuisine is typically lighter and is what Indians would have for breakfast.

 Walking into Curry Nagokudo is like visiting a restaurant in southern India.
 The space filled with Indian furniture has the aroma of spices wafting through the air.
 The appetizing smell isn’t just from the curry but also from the spices displayed around the counter!
-The Japanese owner travels to India regularly to obtain Indian herbs and refine his cooking skills so his customers can enjoy the most authentic but creative South Indian food in Sendai.
+The Japanese owner travels to India regularly to obtain Indian herbs and refine his cooking skills, allowing his customers to enjoy the most authentic yet creative South Indian food in Sendai.

 All the curries at Curry Nangokudo are light, so they don’t strain your stomach.
 In fact, the curry made with a wide variety of spices is almost like medicinal food.
 Your body will warm up, and your accumulated fatigue will be relieved!
 While the rice used isn’t Indian rice, the Japanese mixed-grain rice somehow matches the curry!